Core Pacific City: History

 The shopping mall was built in 2001.
 During the mall's development and construction, it was touted as the world's first truly 24-hour mall and Asia's first "city within a city" complex.
 When it first opened, the mall was open 24 hours a day, 7 days a week.

 Before Core Pacific opened in 2001, its management had been fined by the Taipei city government for failing fire safety inspections.
 Further fines were levied when the mall opened to the public without actually first obtaining an operating license.
 In February 2002, a fire at the mall required the evacuation of 20,000 people.
 The fire was determined to be arson, and in July 2002 former Core Pacific official Lin Chang-cheng (林長成) was convicted of the crime along with two others, Wang Lin-kwun (王林坤) and Lin Ching-chi (林清吉).
 Losses were estimated at NT$12 million.
 The opening of Taipei 101's mall in 2003 was expected to affect the revenues of Core Pacific's tenants, although less severely than at other malls due to Core Pacific's lower price points.
 In 2004, the mall's management company was cited by Taiwan's Fair Trade Commission for unfair trade practices relating to a gift certificate promotion campaign.

 In March 2018, the Core Pacific Group put up the shopping mall for auction with real estate broker Cushman & Wakefield.
 The auction opened to the public on 12 December 2018 with an opening price of NT$38 billion.

-Core Pacific City closed on 30 November 2019 and subsequently demolished.
+Core Pacific City closed on 30 November 2019 and was subsequently demolished.
 On its final day of operation, 100,000 people came to the mall.

+After the demolition, Core Pacific Plaza, the redevelopment project at Core Pacific City, was made.
+During the redevelopment, the Ko Wen-je government approved to increase the complex's floor area ratio from 560% to 840%.
+This amounted to a gift of $350 million.
+The prosecutor believed that there was corruption during the project and arrested Ko Wen-je.